Kelvinkimotho/CTF-Writeups/README.md

 - **Beginners** learning ethical hacking and penetration testing.
 - **CTF Enthusiasts** looking for walkthroughs of real-world challenges.
 - **Security Professionals** interested in different hacking methodologies.

-## Disclaimer

-These write-ups are for educational purposes only.
-Any actions taken using this information are solely the responsibility of the user.
-Always obtain proper authorization before testing systems.

 ---

 Happy Hacking! 🛡️